Lynden Lakovic

 Lynden Lakovic (born December 12, 2006) is a Canadian junior ice hockey player for the Moose Jaw Warriors of the Western Hockey League (WHL).
 He was drafted 27th overall by the Washington Capitals in the 2025 NHL entry draft.

 Playing career

 During the 2023–24 season, Lakovic recorded 18 goals and 21 assists in 68 games, and helped the Moose Jaw Warriors win the Ed Chynoweth Cup.
 During the 2024–25 season, in his draft eligible year, he recorded 27 goals and 31 assists in 47 games.
 Lakovic missed seven weeks due to a lower-body injury.
 On February 14, 2025, he returned from injury and was named team captain.

 On June 27, 2025, he was drafted 27th overall by the Washington Capitals in the 2025 NHL entry draft.

 Personal life

-Lakovic's uncle, Sasha Lakovic, is a former professional ice hockey player.
+Lakovic's uncle, Sasha Lakovic, was a former professional ice hockey player.